cocos2d/cocos2d-x-docs/en/installation/Linux.md

 ## Prerequisites
 A supported environment.
 See **[Installation Prerequisites](prerequisites.md)**

+## Ubuntu versions
+We support Ubuntu 12.10+, however, newer versions of Ubuntu have changed and the steps to install Cocos2d-x and required dependencies are a bit different.
+This requires some manual effort and this doc will outline what is required.

 ## Setting up Cocos2d-x
 * Download Cocos2d-x and unzip it. (maybe: ~/)